Solving Optimal Execution Problems via In-Context Operator Networks: Numerical illustrations

 \subsection{ICON performance}

-In this section, we evaluate the performance of ICON training described in Section~\ref{subsec:ICON}.
+In this section, we evaluate the performance of ICON training described in Section~\ref{subsec:training:uY:based}.
 In total, four different ICON models are trained: (i) three models, each trained on a separate propagator model dataset \texttt{ode}, \texttt{ker}, \texttt{sker} generated from the three different propagator kernels exponential (\texttt{ode}), non-singular power law (\texttt{ker}), singular power law (\texttt{sker}) as described above in Section~\ref{subsec:data}; (ii) a fourth model trained on a mixed dataset \texttt{all3} that combines the previous three datasets.
 To ensure a fair comparison, the number of training samples is 80,000 in all four datasets (i.e., in \texttt{all3} only 1/3 of each dataset \texttt{ode}, \texttt{ker}, \texttt{sker} of size 80,000 is used).
-We use the same ICON neural network architecture as in~\cite{YangLiuMengOsher:23}\footnote{Transformer with 6 layers, 8 heads, head dimension 256, model dimension 256, widening factor 4.} and train all four ICON models for 100,000 iterations.\footnote{Training is performed on a single NVIDIA GeForce RTX 4090 GPU and takes about 3.5 hours.} The resulting~$\ell^2$ relative error is plotted in Figure~\ref{fig:ICON_training_err} against the number of iterations.
+Inspired by~\cite{YANG2025107455} we use an encoder-only transformer architecture with 6 layers, 8 heads, head dimension 256, model dimension 256, and a widening factor of 4.
+We train all four ICON models for 100,000 iterations, roughly corresponding to 10 epochs.
+Training is performed on a single NVIDIA GeForce RTX 4090 GPU and takes about 3.5 hours.
+We refer the reader to~\cite{NIPS2017_3f5ee243} where this architecture was first introduced, and~\cite{Alammar2018IllustratedTransformer} for a non-technical illustration.
+The resulting~$\ell^2$ relative error is plotted in Figure~\ref{fig:ICON_training_err} against the number of iterations.